 ‘A Great Gay Book’ provides compelling short stories, essays, graphic panels and more

-Book cover for “A Great Gay Book: Stories of Growth, Belonging & Other Queer Possibilities,
+Book cover for “A Great Gay Book: Stories of Growth, Belonging & Other Queer Possibilities," edited by Ryan Fitzgibbon, founder of Hello Mr. Magazine.
+The cover is plain white with black text against it.

 The exciting anthology, “A Great Gay Book: Stories of Growth, Belonging & Other Queer Possibilities,” publishing May 21, is edited by Ryan Fitzgibbon, founder of the now defunct “Hello Mr.” magazine.
 This 432-page volume collects more than 50 interviews, poems, short stories, essays, graphic panels and more.
 The entries are compelling enough to enjoy back-to-back-to-back, but they are also worth savoring as Fitzgibbon has compiled selections “to encourage reflection.”
 The arrangement of the pieces often allows readers to consider an idea or topic such as connection, and how we interact with others, to religion’s impact on queer lives, to ideas about gender.